tgfjt-boxbox/go-chan-request/README.md

-# go chan request
+# sample with goroutine

-Just a sample to request apis w/ goroutin.
+Just a sample to request apis w/ goroutine.

 ## Spec